On palindromic numerators of bigraded symmetric orbifold Hilbert series and Kostka-Foulkes polynomials: Palindromic numerators of bigraded symmetric orbifold Hilbert series and Kostka-Foulkes polynomials

 where the sequence $\left(j\right)_{k=1}^n$ of positive integers $j_k$ called occupation numbers or cycle counts of any partition in the set of all partitions $\mathcal{P}_n$ of $n$ satisfies the constraint $\sum_{k=1}^n k j_k = n$, and the bigraded Hilbert series of the ring of $S_n$-invariants is

 our palindromic polynomial $\mathcal{P}_n \left( q, \bar{q} \right)$ can be expressed in determinantal form as

 In Eq. (\ref{determinant}), we have used the well-known fact that the cycle index $Z_n \left( \mathcal{G}_1, \ldots , \mathcal{G}_n \right)$ of the symmetric group $S_n$ in Eq. (\ref{cycle index}) can be stated in terms of Bell polynomials, which can be expressed as determinants.
+We note that the determinant in Eq. (\ref{determinant}) is essentially the determinant for $h_{n}$ in terms of power-sums (see page 28 in \cite{macdonald1998symmetric}).